Will Definition and Parties in Will

 iv).
 Bequest for any illegal purpose.

 v).
-Bequest for translating religious books other than Quran.
+Bequest for translating religious books other than the Quran.

 Subject Matter of Will: